-Overview

 Day 2 will begin with a review of key takeaways from Day 1 and the agenda for the second half of the course.

-Thu 12:15 PM - 2:00 PM
+Wed 12:15 PM - 2:00 PM |

 The Basics of TIF Underwriting & Deal Making

 Underwriting and structuring are critical elements of TIF transactions and may have significant effects on the project’s chances of success.
 Due to TIF’s role as a public financing source, the underwriting process can become heavily intertwined with public decision-making about TIF projects.
 The speakers will provide an introduction to the three main components of TIF underwriting: market analysis, TIF revenue projections, and financial feasibility/”gap” analysis.
-They will also discuss the core elements of a TIF deal, including term sheets, deal components, and development agreements.
+They will also discuss core elements of a TIF deal, including term sheets, deal components, and development agreements.

-Thu 2:00 PM - 2:15 PM
+Wed 2:00 PM - 2:15 PM |

 Break

-Thu 2:15 PM - 3:30 PM
+Wed 2:15 PM - 3:30 PM |

 Understanding TIF Bond Financing